 Anyone who loves blueberries knows that there’s no comparison between supermarket berries and the little wild ones.
 The little ones are ‘blueberrier’, for one thing.
 Their flavor is so much more intense, and they’re packed with more than double the amount of healthy antioxidants that blueberries are so famous for.
 But I realize that most of us can’t get near a wild blueberry bush, so this recipe is made with the next best thing: frozen wild blueberries.
 Look for them in the freezer section, I use Wyman’s.

-wild blueberries vs fresh
+wild blueberries vs cultivated berries